Submit support requests and browse self-service resources.

 Akana’s products focus on run-time governance and leverage the registry as a central place to find run-time policies to implement and enforce.
 Of course, the embedded registry is fully functional UDDIv3 server and so also makes an ideal design-time service repository.

-Beyond registry is the whole concept of policy and metadata services that provide comprehensive repositories for all design-time and run-time artifacts for the services that make up the SOA.
+Beyond registry is the whole concept of policy and metadata services that provide comprehensive repositories for all design-time and run-time artifacts for the services in SOA.
 This concept is covered in more detail in Akana’s whitepaper The SOA Infrastructure Reference Model.

 The world of SOA and Web services is not all wine and roses.
 Assuming you have now completed steps one and step, take a step back and consider what you have done.
 Assuming you are going for maximum business value, you are likely to have taken mission critical applications, broken them down into coarse grained pieces of functionality, exposed this functionality as services, and then published these services to a universally accessible registry.